cloudflare/workers-docs/reference/runtime/apis/cache.md

 #### `match`

-Returns a promise for the response object keyed to that request.
+Returns a promise wrapping the response object keyed to that request.

 ##### Syntax